 Black Student Union (BSU)

 The BSU at Edgewood promotes a positive atmosphere for all black students and students of African descent by providing an intellectual, cultural and social environment for students to meet their academic goals.
 The BSU encourages all members to strive for academic excellence and promotes activities of common interest, that are both cultural relevant and educational to the EC community.

-The Center for Diversity & Inclusion Poetry Club promotes spoken word poetry and creative writing in a variety of forms, encouraging members to appreciate, write and express themselves through creative writing.
+The Office of Student Diversity & Inclusion Poetry Club promotes spoken word poetry and creative writing in a variety of forms, encouraging members to appreciate, write and express themselves through creative writing.
 The club serves as an educational forum for poets and writers of all kinds by holding workshops, open mic nights, and discussing the various forms of poetry.

 SAFE at Edgewood is a group of students, faculty, and staff who advocate for the well-being of Edgewood College's gay, bisexual, lesbian, transgender people and their allies.
-SAFE meets weekly during the academic year to prove a support network for Edgewood's LGBT community and provides educational opportunities and events/programming throughout campus to raise awareness about the LGBT community.
+SAFE meets weekly during the academic year to provide a support network for Edgewood's LGBT community and provides educational opportunities and events/programming throughout campus to raise awareness about the LGBT community.
 SAFE also offers a Queer Peer Mentoring Program.